GAME-CLI-SRV-DEV/Flowcity/README.md

 You Need To Build it yourself.

-To compile Travertine, you need git, gradle, and an internet connection.
+To compile flowcity, you need git, gradle, and an internet connection.

-Clone this repo, run `./travertine patch` from *bash*, run `./gradlew build` and get jar from `Flowcity-Proxy/bootstrap/target`
+Clone this repo, run `./patch` from *bash*, run `./gradlew build` and get jar from `Flowcity-Proxy/bootstrap/target`

 ## ViaProxy/VIAaaS Usage